openlegend/core-rules/core/src/06-combat/01-chapter-six.md

 > ### Example of the Core Mechanic in Combat
 >
-> Vera hurls herself at the red dragon attempting to cut through his scaly hide.
+> Vera hurls herself at the red dragon attempting to cut through the scaly hide.
 However, her attack roll fails to hit the dragon’s toughness of 25.
 She chooses to inflict 5 damage, but the GM also gets a choice.
 He chooses to inflict the knockdown bane: The dragon’s tail lashes